axlwaii/GameloopJS/README.md

 	return controller;
 };
 ```
-Push controllers into the loop
+Push your controller into the loop
 ------------------------------
 ```javascript
 var yourController = new YourController();